-We use interest rate swap and forward-starting interest rate swap agreements as part of our overall capital strategy.
-These instruments effectively exchange a portion of our existing floating rate debt for fixed-rate debt and lock in rates on our anticipated future fixed-rate debt, respectively.
+We may use interest rate swap agreements as part of our overall capital strategy.
+These instruments would effectively exchange a portion of our existing floating rate debt for fixed-rate debt.
 Our swaps are generally priced based upon a London Interbank Offered Rate, or LIBOR, instrument with similar duration, adjusted by the credit spread between our company and the LIBOR instrument.
 Given that a portion of the swap value is derived from the credit spread, which may be observed by comparing similar assets in the market, these instruments are classified within Level 2.
 Default risk on either side of the swap transaction is also considered in the valuation.
 We record counterparty credit and entity valuation adjustments in the valuation of our interest rate swaps; however, these reserves are not considered to be a significant input to the overall valuation.